 At this point, you decide which things you want to do yourself and which things you would prefer to delegate to another member of your team or outsource completely.
 It’s so much easier to do this when you have a clear plan of what needs doing.

-If you need some help with defining or implementing your digital marketing strategy, book in for one of our free consultations and we can have a chat about it.
+If you need some help with defining or implementing your digital marketing strategy, book in for one of our free digital marketing consultations and we can have a chat about it.
+Alternatively, check out our Facebook Group – All About Digital Marketing to find more ideas on digital marketing strategy implementation.